SwarneshJ/MyInvoiceApp/README.md

 # Invoice Management Portal
+Python(Flask), Javascript, HTML, CSS | GitHub

-A flask based application hosted on AWS for uploading and downloading invoices with role based login
+This repository contains a flask based web application hosted on AWS ElasticBeanstalk for uploading and downloading invoices to S3 bucket with role based login functionality.
+User access to S3 is provided by generating temporary STS credentials to upload / download files for logged in users.

+Services Used: DynamoDb (NoSQL), Cognito, Lambda functions, S3

 ![alt text](https://github.com/SwarneshJ/MyInvoiceApp/blob/9afb5c36bd5bbe077ce02a07a756b5a33da2fe00/screenshots/Capture3.JPG?raw=true)